qdrant/qdrant-client/qdrant_openapi_client/docs/PointsApi.md

 import time
 import qdrant_openapi_client
 from qdrant_openapi_client.api import points_api
-from qdrant_openapi_client.model.recommend_request import RecommendRequest from qdrant_openapi_client.model.inline_response2007 import InlineResponse2007
+from qdrant_openapi_client.models.models import RecommendRequest from qdrant_openapi_client.models.models import InlineResponse2007
-from qdrant_openapi_client.model.error_response import ErrorResponse from pprint import pprint
+from qdrant_openapi_client.models.models import ErrorResponse from pprint import pprint
 # Defining the host is optional and defaults to http://localhost:6333
 # See configuration.py for a list of all supported configuration parameters.